DavidBM/acteur-rs/README.md

 ## Main Features

 Acteur uses async_std under the hood.
-This actor system work under the following premises:
+You can find the all the information in the [documentation](https://docs.rs/acteur).

 This actor system work under the following premises:
  - **Simple**: The API should be small, simple and intuitive.
 No surprises.